-Parallel (P) events are competitions where two competitors race simultaneously side by side down one of two separate but identical courses.
+Parallel (P) events are competitions where two competitors race simultaneously side by side down one of two separate but equal courses.
 Results are based on either a one-run format or a two-run combined-time format.
-If the two-run combined time format is used, the racers then switch courses for their second run.
+If the two-run combined time format is used, the racers switch courses for their second run.
 Overall winner is decided either by fastest time on course (1- run format) or fastest combined time (2-run format).

-These results may then be used to establish "bracket seeding".
-If brackets are being utilized, the winners of each round advance through remaining "brackets" (elimination-type rounds) to "small" (3rd and 4th place) and "big" finals (1st and 2nd place).
+These results may then be used to establish "bracket seeding."
+If brackets are being utilized, the winners of each round advance through remaining "brackets" (elimination-type rounds) to "Small Finals" (3rd and 4th place) and "Big Finals" (1st and 2nd place).
+Rules have been drafted to also allow for a "non-elimination" format.